arlington research nFLmPAf9dVc unsplash

 In the challenging landscape of business, redundancy often emerges as a solution when companies face financial strains.
 However, redundancy not only affects the livelihood of employees but can also impact the morale and productivity of those remaining.
 Before resorting to such a drastic measure, it’s prudent for businesses to explore alternative avenues that might help avoid job losses while still addressing financial concerns.
-In this article, we’ll delve into several strategies that companies can consider as alternatives to redundancy.

 1. Salary Sacrifice or Pay Freezes